singh-man/books/crackingTheCoding/18_advancedTopics.md

 Let's walk through this on the above graph.

 1. The first value of n is a.
 We look at its adjacent nodes (b, c, and e), update the values of path_weight (to 5, 3, and 2) and previous (to a) and then remove a from remaining.
 2. Then, we go to the next smallest node, which is e.
 We previously updated path_weight[e] to be 2.
 Its adjacent nodes are h and i, so we update path_weight (to 6 and 9) and previous for both of those.
 Observe that 6 is path_weight[e]  (which is 2) + the weight of the edge (e,  h) (which is 4).
 3. The next smallest node is c, which has path_weight 3.
 Its adjacent nodes are b and d.
 The value of path_weight[d] is infinity, so we update it to 4 (which is path_weight[c]   + weight(edge  c, d).
 The value of path_weight[b] has been previously set to 5.
 However, since path_weight[c] +  weight(edge c,  b) (which is 3 + 1  = 4) is less than 5, we update path_weight[b] to 4 and previous to c.
 This indicates that we would improve the path from a to b by going through c.

 We continue doing this until remaining is empty.
-The following diagramshows the changes to the path_ weight (left) and previous (right) at each step.
+The following diagram shows the changes to the path_ weight (left) and previous (right) at each step.
 The topmost row shows the current value for n (the node we are removing from remaining).
 We black out a row after it has been removed from remaining.

 ![](media/XI_04.JPG)